-The lure of the open road endlessly calls all road warriors.
-As February is fast approaching, (hello 2018!), we are excited to share our top 7 February travel destinations for RVers.
+The lure of the open road and a fully stocked RV means its time to travel.
+February is fast approaching we are excited to share our top 7 February travel destinations for RVers.
 Whether you’re in search of an endless summer, seeking all the high thrill winter activities or prefer a quiet, new year getaway, we have you covered.

 Key Largo, Florida

 - Key Largo is an ideal destination for the adventure seeker and beach goer alike.

 - Scenic Drive – Enjoy a scenic 97 mile ride down to Key West.

 - Deep Sea Fishing – Try your luck with a deep sea fishing charter.

 - Skin Diving – Dive the stunning John Pennekamp Coral Reef State Park.